 One of the requirements to become an NLLAP-recognized laboratory is routine quality audits.
-ORNL audited the laboratory during the analyses of the samples and found that the lab was proficient in following its procedures.
+ORNL will not audit the laboratory unless a data quality issue is identified during the analyses of the samples.

 6.4.3 Surveillance of Technology Performance